supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 ## Opening Context for Hosts

 **Tyler's Background & Relationship History**:
 - Started as intern at Morey's Piers under Tim's mentorship
 - Progressed through organization during years of Tim's leadership
 - Now serves as Tim's operational advisor and daily sounding board
 - Co-designed Morey's new Fam Club loyalty program with Tim
 - Brought to Morey's by one of the Morey brothers (founders)
-- Has maintained close working relationship with Tim post-RocketRez
+- Has maintained close working relationship with Tim post-Morey's

 **Fam Club Program Context**:
 - Launched July 2025 (just launched when pre-call recorded)
 - Points-based currency system (not traditional discount program)
 - Integration across multiple disconnected systems